 Arrangements were readily arrived at for the establishment of a school roughly following the Ryerson System and patterned on the Ontario system of education.
 This of course meant financial assistance from Victoria.
 It is rather difficult for me to establish the exact date at which all this took place.
 I am informed however that Miss Alida Sexsmith, later Mrs. D.S.
 Milligan, was your first teacher.
 Records show her marriage took place in 1878, so presumably your school was established at or near its present site a short time before that.
 I am informed also that at first great difficulty was found in keeping the class up to the required number of ten pupils as the population was so widely scattered.
 Some of the names found on the class roll of that early school were, Credlands, Daniels, Eburne, Gariepy and Rowlands.

 (The above account was provided by Mr. F.B.
 Sexsmith, one of Mr. J.W.
-Sexsmith’s sons.
+Sexsmith’s grandsons.
 His remarks about the early schools do not refer to Sexsmith School but they are interesting as a record of the beginnings of formal education in the neighboring community.)

 School Photo (all grades) – 1920